lavaeater/turbo-rocket-ultra/README.md

 I am going to try to make some kind of AI-training in all of this.
 The AI will have inputs, rewards etc. I will try to make some deepq stuff or something.

-## Roadmap

-### Up next

-### TODO:
-* Introduce Ashley <- done
-* More variables to be able to control aspects of game, such as linear drag etc.  <- "done"
-* Better controls, as in mouse aim perhaps? <- done
-* Ability to enter vehicles and drive around / shoot from.

-# Later dude
-* Draw a sprite for the character
-* Textures and sprites?

-## Shooting from a platform

 ## Walking is different from flying

 A flying ship obviously behaves differently from a walking character. <- did some things on this